unb-libraries/journals-docs/markup-images.md

 # Putting the Images Online

 All of our images go in a directory structure that is separate but very similar to the structure we have for our XML files.
-They're nested in their own directory called ``/journalimages`` which can be found from your own **home directory**.
+They're nested in their own directory called ``/journalimages`` which can be found from your own **home directory**, inside a folder called **/ojs_storage**.
 You'll need to look in a folder called ``/ojs_storage`` Within ``/journalsimages``, you'll find a list of journal titles as they would appear in ``/etc_journals``.
 After that, year/volume/issue/files.
 So:

 > /home/USERNAME/ojs_storage/journalimages/journal/year/volume/number/